robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

 In the web search engine, it is built upon inverted index with text.
 (Write something about the text search engine and find some reference about it)

 Image search (image.google.com) is also built upon inverted index with image meta data.
-But the image meta data is not readility available.
+(Reference about building image search engine).
+But the image meta data is not always readility available.
 There are various known approaches to get meta data for the images(???? need some research).
-But all of them need human intervention classification.
+But all of them need human intervened classification.
 For payed labeled data the accuracy is usually good enough.
 But for community and social media generated data, which are the major contribution of the data in the world. (??? data how many images generated per year?)
-The noise is very high and searching.
+The noise is very high in searching.
 Finding larget amount of pictures with a topic is actually a big challenge.
 If you search through google image, you will see a hundred of pictures with pretty good relevance and quality.
 But if you keep scrolling down a little bit you will even see a bunch of outliers.
 If we go out to social media website like Flickr, Twitter, Tumblr, etc.

+In this paper, we explore the traditional web crawling approaches, measure the accuracy of various methods.

+Recent years, deep learning is heavily used in image classification.
+So we

+We explore how to use deep-leaning and iterative trained model to increase the accuracy of the image mining on the web.

+The technology applies to both online image mining and offline image mining.
+But in this paper we only focus on the offline data processing as it is more clear to illustrate the whole process with steps.

 ### 1. Introduction